The Town of Chestertown

 The town and its rural surroundings of Kent County both have populations barely larger today than at the time of the American Revolution (4,000 in the town, 19,000 in the county).
 This part of Maryland’s Eastern Shore has been called “America’s last great 18th-century landscape”: a patchwork of wheatfields and tidal waterways, sparsely strewn with farmsteads and crossroads villages.
 Many families have been in the area since colonial times.
 Traditions, oral histories, and a sense of place run deep.

 Yet Chestertown also lies near the center of the teeming mid-Atlantic corridor.
 The town sits just past the eastern fringe of the Baltimore-Washington metropolitan area, 90 minutes south of Philadelphia, and less than three hours south of New York.
 The museums, libraries and cultural institutions of these cities are within easy reach.
 And increasingly, Chestertown and its surroundings are attracting newcomers, retirees, and weekenders from the nearby metropolises.
 Chestertown was noted in the 18th-century for its cultural energy – accounts tell of scientific lectures and Shakespeare performances – and the new arrivals have reawakened this long-dormant scene, launching galleries, bookshops, and theaters, often in partnership with area natives.
 With its proximity to the nation’s capital – the Beltway is barely an hour away – Kent County also draws many diplomats, public servants, and other Washington, D.C., figures.
-An April 2006 article in the New York Times hailed the community’s “intellectual and cultural life” and “a small-town atmosphere that is peaceful and stimulating at the same time.”

 In colonial times, Chestertown was a flourishing international port; its customs records note local vessels bound for the Caribbean, Europe, West Africa, and beyond.
 It also lay squarely astride the main north-south overland route along the Atlantic seaboard, halfway between the plantations of Tidewater Virginia and the burgeoning urban center of Philadelphia.
 (Washington, Jefferson, Patrick Henry, and others frequently passed through town on their way to and from sessions of the Continental Congress.)
 The first national Census, in 1790, would even pinpoint Chestertown as – statistically speaking – the center of population in the United States.
 The lofty ambitions of Washington College’s founders are vividly attested by the fact that the first college building, on a hilltop above Chestertown, was the largest structure of any kind in North America when it was built.